1970 New York Giants season: Offense

 The 1970 Giants offense was led by Pro Bowl performers, quarterback Fran Tarkenton, and running back Ron Johnson.
 The team was in the top ten in several offensive categories including points, yards, and first downs.
 The team had over one hundred rushing yards in eleven of its fourteen games, including 202 yards in a week eight win against the Dallas Cowboys.
 The offense struggled when the team failed to run the ball well, as in the week fourteen loss to the Los Angeles Rams in which the Giants rushed for only 50 yards.
 When the team was able to run the ball and play defense they were able to win.
 In all their wins, they had at least 100 yards rushing.
 The leading passer was Fran Tarkenton, the leading rusher was Ron Johnson (the first Giant to rush for 1,000 yards in a season; 1,027), and the leading receiver was Clifton McNeil.

 Defense

 The best defensive game by far for the Giants was the shutout of the Boston Patriots (2–12) in a week 5 victory.
-In that game, the Giants allowed only 155 total offensive yards against one of the weakest teams in the league.
-The team leader in interceptions for the Giants was Willie Williams, who had 6 interceptions for 114 total interception yards.
+In that game, the Giants allowed only 155 total offensive yards against the team which finished the season with the league's worst record.
+The team leader in interceptions for the Giants was Willie Williams, who had six interceptions for 114 total interception yards.

-The backbone of New York's defense was a stout front four featuring ends Fred Dryer and Jim Kanicki and tackle Bob Lurtsema.
+The backbone of New York's defense was a stout front four, featuring ends Fred Dryer and Jim Kanicki and tackles Bob Lurtsema and Jerry Shay.
 Williams was part of a solid secondary which also included Tom Longo, Scott Eaton and Spider Lockhart.
 First round draft pick Jim Files moved in at the starting middle linebacker spot for the departed Henry Davis, who moved on to Pittsburgh.